 Cold Damage.
 Now What?

-In a few months when we are surrounded by the warmth and colors of spring, it will be easy to forget the record setting cold period that we experienced during the first week of January.
-That time period delivered an extremely long freeze for the Southeast and will have an impact on plants and plant availability throughout spring.
-We will also see damage to plants in our existing landscapes.
+In a few months when we are surrounded by the warmth and colors of spring, it will be easy to forget the cold winter months.
+That time period can deliver long freezes for the Southeast and can have an impact on plants and plant availability throughout spring.
+We can also see damage to plants in our existing landscapes.
 Cold damage generally occurs in three stages.

 - Desiccation of foliage